russmckendrick/records/content/albums/the-queen-is-dead-3564656/index.md

 ---
 title: "The Smiths - The Queen Is Dead"
-album_artist: "The Smiths"
+artist: "The Smiths"
-album_title: "The Queen Is Dead"
+album_name: "The Queen Is Dead"
 date: 2015-08-09
 release_id: "3564656"
 slug: "the-queen-is-dead-3564656"
+hideSummary: true
 cover:
     image: "the-queen-is-dead-3564656.jpg"
+    alt: "The Queen Is Dead by The Smiths"
+    caption: "The Queen Is Dead by The Smiths"
-tags: ["Rock", "Pop"]
+genres: ["Rock", "Pop"]
-hideSummary: true
+styles: ["Jangle Pop", "Post-Punk", "Indie Rock", "Alternative Rock"]
 ---

 ## Tracklisting